Michael Gleason: Remington Steele and Working Dirty

 Michael Gleason is the co-creator and executive producer of the television series Remington Steele as well as the author of the Nick Fallon novel series, Working Dirty.
 Gleason is a well respected writer and creator.
 Remington Steele writers credit Michael Gleason as a mentor, with Kerry Lenhart saying that Gleason taught him that television "writing could be a worthwhile and noble endeavor".
 As Gleason suggested, "Writing is like opening doors in a house, front door, closets, bedrooms, attic, backdoor, until they are all open, then waiting--close them at the very end."

-I asked Gleason "Why did NBC let ABC steal writers from Remington Steele?
-Did you get upset or flattered with Moonlighting being a copycat?”
+I had the opportunity during an interview to ask Gleason, "Why did NBC let ABC steal writers from Remington Steele?
+Did you get upset or flattered with Moonlighting being a copycat?"

 Michael Gleason: “I unwittingly played a hand in Moonlighting, since Glen Caron had a pilot deal with ABC and begged me to let him out of his Remington Steele contract, which had about six months more to run.
 Little did I know the pilot would be a Remington clone, but I thought Glen did an excellent job with the series and his discovery of Bruce Willis was truly a coup.”